Last updated: 03 Nov 2016

 The importance of probation

-Probation is a critical part of recruitment and selection.
-During probation an agency can assess whether a person is suited to the APS, the agency and the job.
+During probation, an agency assesses whether a person is suited to the APS, the agency and the job.
 A period of probation which is effectively managed supports capability by delivering a workforce that is fit for purpose, productive and accountable.

-Where the conditions of probation have not been met, the agency can end employment.
+Where the condition of probation has not been satisfactorily met, the agency can end employment.
 For more information see 'Where employment is to be terminated' below.

 Action to end employment during probation is a legitimate action which recognises that not all selection decisions result in an outcome that is right for the employee or the employer.
 Probation is a period which tests a person's suitability for employment.
 If suitability is not demonstrated during the probation period, then ending the employment relationship can be in the best interests of both parties.